vcable/Arena-Fighter/README.md

 **How to Run the Game**

-If you're interested in checking out Arena Fighter, simply clone the repository and run *main.py* with Python 3.
+If you're interested in checking out Arena Fighter, simply clone the repository, install the dependencies listed below, and run *main.py* with Python 3.
 DISCLAIMER: THE GAME IS NOT FINISHED AT ALL

 **Dependencies**